ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Quality of Ribo-seq data
+title: Quality of Ribo-Seq data
 zenodo_link: ''
 questions:
 - How is the quality of the mapping results?